oplS17projects/Double-K/SEOKHWAN_KO.md

 This matching card game helps people to improve their memory ability.
 First, user chooses 2 cards randomly.
 Then, if the cards are matched, those are terminated, otherwise they are flipped again.

+Authorship note : First of all, I(@SokannKo) created GUI based framework.
+Then my partner, Leon Kang(@LeonKang978) wrote the backend part.
+And based on that data, I filled out engine part.

 # Libraries Used
 The code uses three libraries: